denten-books/plain-text/0-chapter.md

 whose loss Kittler laments.
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

-In drawing the history of the book as a universal Turing machine, we will observe the evolution of symbolism into its final and totalizing form.
-By converting machine states into symbols, the Turing machine represents the ultimate negation of matter.
-It subsumes all lesser mechanisms amenable to computation---which some would say includes brains and universes.[ln1-brains] The universal Turing machine has the potential to mediate everywhere, yet, paradoxically, it's method of "mediation" abstracts from any notion of medium or intervening substance.

-Under the command and control regime of the Turing machine, text loses its adhesion to the world.
-Yet it would be a mistake to think of it as wholly ethereal.
-The symbol itself, in its rawest form, anchors the Turing machine to the confines of the physical universe.
-No matter the transcendental impulse, the universal Turing machine cannot be abstracted beyond its minimal physical
-requirements: "tape," "symbol," "scanned square," "in the machine" [@turing_computable_1937, 231].[^ln1-inside]

-A figure of computation emerges in the dual movement between symbol and
-machine: the machine that pushes the symbol towards the ethereal, and the symbol that pulls the machine back towards earth.
-This dynamic encapsulates the bargain at the center of computational media, explored for the duration of the book.
-The machine frees symbolic representation from its material confines.
-The price of freedom is the very opacity of the material context.
-Where words etched in paper or stone constituted a single site for textual activity, the digital word exists in a simulated environment physically apart from the underlying material substratum.
-Freedom reveals itself as a simulation.

-The seeming immateriality of digital media entails real-world effects: the costs of replication plummet, for example.
-Computational text can be copied effortlessly, with minimal cost, and with near-perfect fidelity.
-Hyper-reproducibility of the sort was unthinkable for most of the twentieth century.
-The machine allows for rapid remediation.
-Lowered costs of copying further reduce barriers to access and conveyance.
-Symbols that adhere lightly to their medium are easy to store and to transport.
-Witness the rise of massive, global public knowledge projects like online search engines and encyclopedias as a direct consequence.
-Such projects unfold the logic of immateriality, which moves towards totalizing archives and universal accessibility.[^ln1-google] When representation appears to weigh nothing, one imagines a weightless totality of all representation, available immediately and everywhere.
-The perceived weightlessness of text has other side-effects as well.
-For example, a text that adheres lightly to its medium is also difficult to contain, making onerous the governance of symbolic representation and weakening traditional controls like censorship and intellectual property rights.

-Yet, despite the appearances, the sign does not and cannot exist in a vacuum.
-Rather, the symbol splits in two: with one half arising visibly, a weightless and apparent screen simulation, and the other half, opaque, etched into the hefty and hidden material contingencies of the device.

-Thus when when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they are both identifying real-world technological affordances of simulated screen textuality [@mccorduck_universal_1985, 51;
-@heim_electric_1987, 211].
-McCorduck tells the story of a rabbinate court, which, when faced with the law prohibiting observant Jews from erasing God's name, rule that words on "screens, disks, and tapes" are not to be considered as writing, therefore sanctioning erasure [@mccorduck_universal_1985, 51; also quoted @heim_electric_1987, 192].
-Other technological and legal fictions rise to restore a measure of "stickiness" to electronic media.
-For example, manufacturers commonly embed digital rights management circuits into video streaming devices to artificially limit the duplication of broadcast material.
-Similarly, electronic book sellers usually disable the reader's ability to copy and paste from the material.
-Such measures mimic some of the constraints associated with static, paper-and-ink media regimes.

-When scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly identifying actual properties of electronic text.
-But the two camps speak neither of the same phenomenon nor at the same site.
-The former group points to the screen as the impermanent and ephemeral state of the written word: like tomatoes suspended in aspic, writes Heim [@heim_electric_1987, ix].
-The latter points instead to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of computing" [@drucker_performative_2013].
-Both locations, the screen and the disk, are real.
-Neither can be reduced to the other.
-Both contain distinct constraints and affordances for action.

-The material substrates of computational text likewise carry real-world affordances and consequences.
-They are first and foremost hidden from view.
-Drives and tapes reside inside of black or aluminum boxes.
-If only because they carry electrical current and have the potential to catch fire, they are regulated.
-They contain heavy and rare metals, often hazardous if touched or ingested.
-The computational part of the sign is sealed in miniaturized containers that prevent access and to resist tempering.
-These are but some of the realities of material text.
-It is text intertwined with machine internals and control code and it is often hermeneutically sealed to resist human interpretation.

-## An Argument for Plain Text

-*Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
-Software engineers routinely architect technologies that aim at nothing less than a "disruption" of culture: from the design of social media to the formation of massive shared archives.
-Because "cultural techniques" are formative of our society as a whole, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be addressed in shallow instrumental terms limited to efficacy, speed, or performance.
-Computational hermeneutics encourages "users" to become active readers, thinkers, tinkerers, and makers of technology.
-It treats "binary" and "digital" environments as literary systems, amenable to the construction and the deconstruction of meaning.
-In clarifying usage, I ask those who may have considered themselves mere "users" to apply the same critical acuity to the understanding of code and device as they do to the close reading of prose and poetry.

 Computational hermeneutics show that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper, leaving no space between ink and page.
 From